w3f/Grant-Milestone-Delivery/QSTN-milestone_1.md

 Hello Polkadot,

 Thanks for your patience.
-A lot has changed on our roadmap and it took us longer than expected to complete the grant.
-We are excited to finally announce that QSTN has been implemented on Polkadot via Moonbeam.
 Below are the deliverables plus a demo link to test yourselves.
 Thanks and looking forward to hearing from you!

 Summary -
 QSTN is a Web3 survey marketplace where businesses fund surveys, reward participants, and uphold user privacy through our data wallet-driven profiles.